 – where the email addresses are displayed.
 Choosing the correct one for your subject will help to ensure it gets answered as promptly as possible by sending it to the appropriate committee member.
 Also we love to hear from you, so don’t be bashful, send us any relevant news you may have.

 By post, please send any correspondence to our Secretary, Clive Williams, in the first instance.
 See his address above.

 Thanks to your Committee

-Finally, my thanks go to your Committee (Clive Williams, John Shaw, Chris Vincent, Ken Hales and Bob Guy-Hawthorne ) for all their work in both organising the dinner and for their efforts during the course of the year.
-For those of you who have experience in organising similar events you will know of the significant amount of work that goes into it.
-Thank you gentlemen.
+Finally, my thanks again go to your Committee (Clive Williams, John Shaw, Chris Vincent, Ken Hales and Bob Guy-Hawthorne ) for all their work in both organising the dinner and for their efforts during the course of the year.
+Thank you again gentlemen.

-Many thanks, once again, for all your continued support - without you there would be no Association or reunions - and we very much look forward to hearing from you and seeing as many as possible of you in May next year.
+Many thanks, once more, to all of you, our members, for your continued support: without you there would be no Association or reunions, and we very much look forward to hearing from you and seeing as many as possible of you in May next year.

 Add us to your address book

 Want to change how you receive these emails?
 You can

 update your preferences